Exercise Science (ES)

 1.0 hours lecture, 1.0 hours laboratory

 This course presents a fast-paced, regimented style exercise program designed at an advanced level that works the entire body through the use of calisthenics, running, body resistance training and agility drills designed to promote physical fitness and weight control.
 Using a variety of basic activities, emphasis will be placed on self-discipline, intensity, and goal-oriented basic exercise programming.
 The course will utilize numerous training modalities including cross-training, basic boxing, plyometrics, speed and agility, core stability, flexibility training as well as cardiovascular endurance.
-Students will also learn the fundamental principles of physical fitness and their impact on life-long health and wellness.* (CSU, UC)
+Students will also learn the fundamental principles of physical fitness and their impact on life-long health and wellness.
+(CSU/UC) (AA/AS-7B)

 ES-028A